kaavyanannapaneni/freeCodeCamp/Javascript/Palindrome Checker/README.md

-Palindrome cheecker built with HTML, CSS, Javascript and responsive in design.
+Palindrome checker built with HTML, CSS, Javascript and responsive in design.